quasarframework/quasar/docs/src/pages/vue-components/table.md

 <doc-example title="Header slot" file="QTable/SlotHeader" />

-Bellow, we use a slot which gets applied to each header cell:
+Below, we use a slot which gets applied to each header cell:

 <doc-example title="Header-cell slot" file="QTable/SlotHeaderCell" />